East India Squadron: First Opium War

 Several American citizens living in China suffered personal attacks during the First Opium War from xenophobic locals.
 Commodore Kearny was given command of a squadron consisting of the 42-year-old frigate USS Constellation and the sloop USS Boston to protect American citizens in China.
 Kearny arrived in China in March 1842, a few months before the end of the conflict.
 Kearny first learned of the Treaty of Nanking when he arrived in Hong Kong.
 Kearny observed the treaty's provisions opening five Chinese ports to British trade, and sought equal trading opportunity for Americans merchants.
 The Viceroy of Canton offered Kearny a treaty giving Americans equal treatment.
 Kearny did not have authority to sign such a treaty, but tactfully informed Ke agreement would be forthcoming as soon as authorized negotiators arrived.
-Caleb Cushing reached China in 1844, and the Treaty of Wanghia was signed on 2 July.
+In 1844, Caleb Cushing reached China where the Treaty of Wanghia was signed on 2 July and ratified the next year in December 1845.

 Opening of Japan

-In December 1845, Commodore James Biddle exchanged ratifications of the Treaty of Wanghia at Poon Tong (泮塘), a village outside Guangzhou.
-The treaty was the first treaty between China and the United States.

 On July 20, 1846, he anchored with the two warships USS Columbus and USS Vincennes in Uraga Channel at the mouth to Edo Bay in an attempt to open up Japan to trade with the United States, but was ultimately unsuccessful.
 Biddle delivered his request that Japan agree to a similar treaty to that which he had just negotiated with China.
 Biddle eventually received the shogunate's response and was told that Japan forbade all commerce and communication with foreign nations besides that of the Dutch; also, he was informed that all foreign affairs were conducted through Nagasaki and that his ships should leave Uraga immediately.